tyreer/learning-notes/Egghead_getting-started-with-Redux.md

 ```
 + The previous section's top level reducer declaration can be replaced with much convenient utility function __combineReducers()__
 + The only argument to combineReducers() is an object that specifies the mapping between the state field names and the reducers that manage them.
-  + In this example, the state field names and their reducers have the same name, so we can reduce _todos: todos_ to a single reference
+  + __In this example, the state field names and their reducers have the same name__, so we can reduce _todos: todos_ to a single reference

 ### 16. Implementing combineReducers() from Scratch
 >It's important to understand __functional programming__.
 Functions can take other functions as arguments, and return other functions.
 Knowing this will increase productivity with Redux in the long term.